mui/material-ui/docs/src/pages/components/chips/chips.md

 {{"demo": "pages/components/chips/ChipsPlayground.js", "hideToolbar": true}}

-## Theming

-Here is an example of theming the component.
-You can learn more about this in the [theming page](/customization/theming) and [theme components page](/customization/theme-components)

-{{"demo": "pages/components/chips/CustomizedChip.js"}}

 ## Accessibility

 If the Chip is deletable or clickable then it is a button in tab order.
 When the Chip is focused (e.g. when tabbing) releasing (`keyup` event) `Backspace` or `Delete` will call the `onDelete` handler while releasing `Escape` will blur the Chip.